-From earthquakes and glaciers, to stormwater and invasive species, come aboard the LGA's Floating Classroom to learn all about Lake George and how to keep its water clean and clear.
+From earthquakes and glaciers to stormwater and invasive species, come aboard the LGA’s Floating Classroom for two hours this summer to learn all about Lake George and how to keep the Lake’s water clean and clear.

-Who?
 All ages are welcome however we do not recommend the program for those younger than 8 or 9.
-The program was originally designed for students in grades 6-8.
-Individuals or families can take part in our summer public tours.
-Those who have a large group may book a separate program.
+(The program was originally designed for students in grades 6-8.)

-What to wear: Dress warmly in layers and wear sneakers.
-Wind on the Lake can be chilly!
+Dress warmly in layers and wear sneakers.
+The wind on the Lake can be chilly!
 The boat is partially covered to provide protection from light weather.
-Life jackets are provided.
-(Everyone under 18 is required to wear one.)

 Life jackets are provided– and everyone under 18 is required to wear one.
 There is also an emergency restroom on board.